Querying the Stars with BigQuery GIS

 So, back to the celestial sphere.
 If the night sky and all the celestial bodies are indistinguishable from a giant sphere with the Earth at its center, my earlier proposal to assign a latitude and longitude to locate objects seems reasonable.
 In fact, astronomers do exactly that.
 They assign what they call the coordinates right ascension (ra) and declination (dec).
 These coordinates work exactly like latitude and longitude.
 Sometimes, right ascension is written in more historical notation using hours, minutes, and seconds.

 Let's look at an example.
 Vega (a star famous from the movie Contact) can be found at RA 18h 36m 56s, Dec +38° 47′ 1″.
 Fortunately, modern astronomical data typically uses degrees and decimal points to store coordinates, just like modern geographers do.
-In modern notation, Vega has the same declination (+39°) as the longitude (39° N) of Kansas City.
+In modern notation, Vega has the same declination (+39°) as the latitude (39° N) of Kansas City.
 This means once a day people in Kansas city can look straight up to see Vega (if it's night time).
 This daily rotation clearly hints at the historical use of the 24 hour system for right ascension.

 As you can see, the celestial coordinate system is just like the geographic coordinate system, except in astronomy you are looking up and in geography you are looking down.